Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 <a href="https://ibb.co/zFmhVjh"><img src="https://i.ibb.co/KD5jxRj/Screen-Shot-2020-01-02-at-13-28-20.png" alt="Screen-Shot-2020-01-02-at-13-28-20" border="0"></a>

+Enter your client id, client secret, and Spotify username into the appropriate locations at the beginning of the script.

 On line 15, specify the folder in which the songs will be downloaded to.
 **DO NOT ADD A FORWARD SLASH TO THE END OF THE FOLDER PATH**
 ```
 folder_location     = '/Users/myusername/Songs'
 ```

 Now you're ready to try out the script!
 You must run it from terminal the first time.
 When you run it the first time, you will get a message like this:
 ```